Hard Water – The Truth Revealed

 This trial was carried out in 2011-2012 but still holds true today, No further trial has proved the results incorrect.
 The trial was conducted with 336 children over a 16 week period.

-The group was split into two and one group were told to continue using their normal eczema treatment and daily bathing and showering routine and the other group to do exactly the same, with one small difference.
+The group was split into two and one groups were told to continue using their normal eczema treatment and daily bathing and showering routine and the other group to do exactly the same, with one small difference.
 This group had a water softening system installed in their home for drinking, bathing and washing clothes.

 Research nurses were assigned to follow up on the children at 12 weeks and 16 weeks.
 All the children had signs of improvement but it wasn’t accredited to the Water.

-Unfortunately, the results showed no significate signs of improvement for either group nor did their itching reduce.
+Unfortunately, the results showed no significant signs of improvement for either group nor did their itching reduce.
 The results were very disappointing, However, a number of parents said they were using fewer prescription creams than normal.

 The study concluded that water softeners do not improve eczema conditions over the standard treatments for children with moderate to severe eczema.
 So how come children in hard water areas are 54% more likely to suffer from eczema?

-One explanation that seems likely is that hard water reduces the effectiveness of detergents and washing powders that people use which mean they needed to use more.
+One explanation that seems likely is that hard water reduces the effectiveness of detergents and washing powders that people use which means they needed to use more.
 As we know, detergents and many ingredients commonly used in toiletries are known to aggravate eczema and trigger flare-ups.
 The idea has always been to reduce eczema trigger points and irritants.

 The truth about eczema is often confused and mislead.
 Reading studies and result from research like this is key to finding a suitable product or cure for your eczema.